Save the Date!! April 3, 2010

 Thank you to Lake Shore Baptist Church

 From all of us at PfP we would like say a huge thanks to the for raising $730!!
 We so appreciate all the gifts and donations we receive, but when it involves kids and the kind of service project, education and generosity that were described in their letter to us, it goes beyond the usual level of gratitude that we feel.
-Check out their wonderful letter below – Each year the children of Lake Shore Baptist Church collect pledges and participate in a Bike-a-thon around the back lot of the church.
-The money raised benefits a pre-selected mission project which the children learn about in the weeks prior to the Bike-a-thon.
-Since we at Lake Shore value …
+Check out their wonderful letter below …

 Thank you to our olive oil hosts!

 As PfP’s small enterprise of selling Fair Trade, organic, Palestinian olive oil continues to grow thanks to word of mouth and the wonderful volunteers who host olive oil parties for their friends and families.
 This fall, we would like to recognize the contributions of Houda and Dr. Ali Anaim in Philadelphia; and Stacy Grossman in Grand Rapids, MI.
 We are so grateful to them for their generous efforts in promoting Palestinian olive oil.
 Houda and Dr. Ali Anaim have graciously given of their time and effort to help PfP by selling olive oil!
-They moved from California to Philadephia, PA where Dr. Ali Anaim is currently serving as a pediatric surgeon at Temple University Hospital.
-Says, Dr. Anaim, “When I got the email from PfP asking to help out our children in Palestine, to enjoy and live their innocent childhood like other normal children, I honestly didn’t …
+They moved from California to Philadephia, PA where Dr. Ali Anaim is currently serving as a pediatric surgeon at Temple University Hospital. …

 Fun Day in Nahr el Bared

 September 12 was no ordinary day for the kids of Nahr El Bared Camp.
 Over 200 children gathered in the Mazen Afifi Playground for a fun day organized by PfP partners Bait Atfal Assoumoud and ANERA.
 The purpose of the event was to entertain the children and at the same time embellish the park established by PfP, MECA, and the Afifi’s in partnership with ANERA.
-The kids enjoyed their gifts and a …
+The kids enjoyed their gifts and a variety of fun activities such as wall …

 Summer Film Reminder–Yardley

 Please join us for our summer films!
 This is a reminder that PfP will be in Yardley this Saturday showing Jenin Jenin Jenin Jenin When: August 15th @ 7PM Where: Yardley Community Center, 64 S Main Street, Yardley PA Description: This documentary chronicles the Jenin Refugee Camp after the Israeli invasion of the West Bank and assault on the camp in 2002.
 Victims, many living in refugee tent cities, relate the story of devastation and brutality of the IDF assault on the camp.
 The film expresses their deep rage against the Israelis and their despair and hopelessness concerning their situation and their future.
-Suggested donation is $5 and Palestinian olive oil will also be sold on site.
-Please come to view this educational film and engage in discussion.
-We look forward to seeing you there! …
+Suggested donation is $5 and Palestinian …

 Donate Shop